grahamshaw1972/a2000Serotina/buildInstructions/README.md

 ![twisted.JPG](twisted.JPG)

-Put heat shrink over the newly wire and use a lighter or hot air to shrink.
+Put heat shrink over the new wire and use a lighter or hot air to shrink.
 Also strip the top 3mm off all the other wires.

 ![shrunk.JPG](shrunk.JPG)

-NB - I had to use black heat shrink.
+**NB** - I had to use black heat shrink.
 It's the only one I have that is the correct size.
 That's not ideal, because there is already a black wire.
 I can still tell them apart because the heat shrink is thicker.
 However, if possible, choose a heat shrink colour which is different from the four other wires.
-NB - I chose yellow in Din plug pin out diagram in step 16.
+I chose yellow in Din plug pin out diagram in step 16.

 ### 15. Crimp Dupont connectors